codeforcauseorg/edu-client/.github/pull_request_template.md

 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.
 - [ ] All new and existing tests passed.
-- [ ] The title of my pull request is a short description of the requested changes.
+- [ ] The title of my pull request is a short description of the requested change    s.